eliasbenb/MagnetMagnet/README.md

 Supports windows only.

 ### Features supported:
-- Scraping magnet links from all RARBG mirrors
+- Scraping magnet links from all RARBG mirrors, most The Pirate Bay Mirrors and most Kick Ass Torrent Mirrors
 <img src="https://user-images.githubusercontent.com/54410649/76709428-0d67bd80-6718-11ea-9261-c46a57bf0812.PNG" alt="img" align="right" width="400px">
-- Scraping magnet links from **most** The Pirate Bay mirrors (depending on if the mirror supports RSS)
-- Scraping magnet links from **most** Kick Ass Torrents mirrors (depending on if the mirror contains the magnet link all on one page)
-- Ability to choose multiple categories/subcategories to scrape magnet links from
-- Copies magnet links to clipboard
+- Ability to copy magnet links to clipboard
-- Exports magnet links into .txt file
+- Ability to exports magnet links into .txt file
+- Ability to save and load configs for easy scraping

 ## How to use:
 ### Installing: